 * We expanded the 18U division to allow college age players to play and to provide more competition for our 18U teams, so some of the teams you play against in the 18U division may be college age.

-Registration for each event begins on Monday morning the week of the event.
-Register right below this box
+Registration for each event begins on Monday morning the week of the event at 12:01am

 OUR CLUB PARTICIPATES IN THE CLUB CHALLENGE SERIES THAT ALLOWS US TO COMPETE AS A CLUB AGAINST THE OTHER TOP CLUBS IN THE NATION.
 OUR TOP 3 OR TOP 5 TEAMS COMPETE IN A COLLEGE STYLE MATCH AGAINST OTHER TOP CLUBS IN THE USA.